mac-65/Solaris_8_x86_VM/README.md

 #### Storage
 * ![Storage settings](./images/VirtualBox-0006.png)<br>
+Install the Solaris 8 media <strong>sol-8-u7-ia-v1.iso</strong>, this is the boot media.

 #### Audio
 * ![Audio settings](./images/VirtualBox-0007.png)<br>

 #### Network
 * ![Network settings](./images/VirtualBox-0008.png)<br>
+Ensure that the adapter type is set <strong>PCnet-PCI II (Am79C970A)</strong> (others may work, I haven't tried).<br>
+Multiple adaapters should work, but the network will require a different configuration (I believe)
+<br>and this guide does not cover those steps.

 #### Serial Ports
 * No serial ports were configured.